neongreen/emily-vscode/README.md

    - Second press: Replaces with second emoji (`# ❌ My Header`)
    - Continue cycling through all emojis
    - After the last emoji, it removes all emojis and goes back to plain header

+### Haskell Jump to Definition

+1. Open a Haskell file (`.hs` or `.lhs`)
+2. Place your cursor on any function name
+3. Use `F12` or `Cmd/Ctrl + Click` to jump to definition
+4. The extension will find all lines that start with that identifier followed by `::` or `=`

+**Note**: This feature assumes you already have the Haskell extension installed for syntax highlighting.
+It provides a lightweight alternative when a full language server is not available.

 ## Configuration